How to Socialize Your Sheltie Puppy and Prevent Shyness

 As a result, some Shetland Sheepdogs can grow up to be fearful of strangers, causing them to alarm-bark or run away altogether.
 This is not a good trait to see in your Sheltie.
 It just makes them an extremely Nervous Nelly.

 But it doesn't have to be that way.
 Socializing Shelties when they're young does not take much effort, and it can seriously boost their confidence for the rest of their lives.
 While you can't undo their genetics, there is still a lot you can do to help your pooch overcome her instinctive shyness and feel better about the big wide world.

 What is Sheltie Shyness?

 We first met Piper when he was nine months old - well past the ideal window for socializing puppies.
 We immediately saw how incredibly shy he was.
 We were complete strangers to him, and so he balled up like a hedgehog and refused to come any closer than arm's reach.

 Piper was also very hand shy, meaning he flinched whenever we went to pat him.
 This doesn't mean he was abused - in Shelties, this is just another form of shyness.
 He also tensed up his whole body when we picked him up; another mark of his nervousness around strangers.
-He is also extremely wary of young (noisy) children.
+He was also extremely wary of young children.

-Howard shows none of the "Sheltie shyness".
-We put this down to good breeding (he and Piper are half-brothers, with the same father) plus the fact that he received a copious amount of socialization as a puppy.
+Howard shows none of the Sheltie shyness.
+We put this down to good breeding plus the fact that he received a copious amount of socialization as a puppy.

 Studies also show that puppies who don't receive enough contact during 5-12 weeks of age can never react normally with humans again.
 This is an extremely sensitive period of a dog's life and is also when they form their strongest bonds (8-12 weeks).